 To use the Instinct device’s connected features, you must pair it directly through the Garmin Connect app instead of from the Bluetooth settings on your smartphone.

-While you can review much of the Instinct data on the watch, you are more likely to explore it more once it syncs with Garmin Connect.
+While you can review much Instinct data on the watch, you are more likely to explore it once it syncs with Garmin Connect.
 Whether it’s the phone or the web app, there’s a lot to look at here, and of course, you can send data to third-party services like Strava once the two accounts have been linked.

 There is nothing significant to say when offering a different experience than what you would get by combining a Fenix watch or a Forerunner watch.